Lunar Gateway: Power and propulsion

 On 1 November 2017, NASA commissioned five studies lasting four months into affordable ways to develop the Power and Propulsion Element (PPE), leveraging private companies' plans.
 These studies had a combined budget of US$2.4 million.
-The companies performing the PPE studies were Boeing, Lockheed Martin, Orbital ATK, Sierra Nevada and Space Systems/Loral.
-These awards are in addition to the ongoing set of NextSTEP-2 awards made in 2016 to study development and make ground prototypes of habitat modules that could be used on the Gateway as well as other commercial applications, so the Gateway is likely to incorporate components developed under NextSTEP as well.
-The PPE will use four 6 kW BHT-6000 Busek Hall-effect thrusters and three 12 kW NASA/Aerojet Rocketdyne Advanced Electric Propulsion System (AEPS) Hall-effect thrusters for a total engine output fractionally under 50 kW.
+The companies performing the PPE studies were Boeing, Lockheed Martin, Orbital ATK, Sierra Nevada, and Space Systems/Loral.
+These awards are in addition to the ongoing set of NextSTEP-2 awards made in 2016 to study development and make ground prototypes of habitat modules that could be used on the Gateway as well as other commercial applications, so Gateway was likely to incorporate components developed under NextSTEP as well.
+The PPE would have used four 6 kW BHT-6000 Busek Hall-effect thrusters and three 12 kW NASA/Aerojet Rocketdyne Advanced Electric Propulsion System (AEPS) Hall-effect thrusters for a total engine output fractionally under 50 kW.
 In 2019, the contract to manufacture the PPE was awarded to Maxar Technologies.
 After a one-year demonstration period, NASA intended to "exercise a contract option to take over control of the spacecraft".
-Its expected service time is about 15 years.
+Its expected service time was about 15 years.
 In late 2023, it was reported that flight qualification testing was occurring on the thrusters for the Power and Propulsion Element.

+Cancellation

+On May 2, 2025, the second Trump administration released its fiscal year 2026 budget proposal, which proposed canceling the Lunar Gateway program, citing escalating costs, commercial alternatives, and shifting priorities, while allowing for repurposing of existing components.
+On July 4, 2025, President Donald Trump signed the One Big Beautiful Bill Act into law, providing $2.6 billion for the program and requiring at least $750 million annually from FY 2026 through FY 2028.

+In early 2026, references to the station were reportedly removed from congressional funding legislation, and NASA administrator Jared Isaacman was reported to be considering restructuring the program toward a lunar surface base.
+In March 2026, NASA confirmed it would pause Gateway as designed and instead focus on a lunar surface base for 2029–2036, repurposing hardware where possible.

+NASA also announced that the Power and Propulsion Element would be repurposed for Space Reactor-1 Freedom, a proposed nuclear electric propulsion spacecraft.

+The NASA OIG reported that, at cancellation, NASA had spent nearly $1.9 billion on HALO (up from the $1.3 billion contract value), with delivery projected for October 2026, beyond the original May 2025 commitment, and that corrosion in its primary structure could have delayed delivery to July 2031.

+The ESA stated that, despite cancellation, it expected to continue development of most planned hardware for Gateway.
+The Lunar I-Hab would proceed through critical design review before a repurposing decision would be made.
+Lunar Link was being assessed for reuse as a dedicated Lunar communications satellite.
+Development of Lunar View would slow with the agency saying it would keep the technology for future deep space exploration.